Rairden/sc2-replay-go/resources/replays.md

  1 - 2
  0 - 3
  1 - 1
+ 2 - 6
 ```

-because the first legal MMR is the 3rd game at 3049, and last game is 3045.
+2 - 6 is total win/loss.
+Because the first legal MMR is the 3rd game at 3049, and last game is 3045.
 So -4 MMR.

 My SC2 player names and ID's are: